John and Gerry's Orchids of Britain and Europe

 Pendula is a largely northern European variety at its most frequent in Britain.
 Its varietal name refers to the pendulous nature of the inflorescence and is commonly known as the Green Flowered Helleborine.

 The distribution of pendula in the UK was at first thought to be northern but it's now known from a wider area and not least the dunes of South Wales where in one particular system it can be found growing in close proximity to both vectensis and cambrensis.
-It is recognizable by its robust size, fully opening flowers and most importantly the heart shaped epichile which recurves soon after the flower opens.
+It is recognizable by its robust size, fully opening flowers and most importantly the heart shaped epichile which recurves soon after opening.